chrisrusselldigital/bank_tech_test/README.md

 - Create an empty `.deposit` method
 - Add argument to `.deposit` method
 - Initialised a method to set `.balance` to zero upon account creation

+### Add date, within an argument in deposit

+Red:
+- Test that `.deposit` takes a date argument and is returned by balance

+Path to green:
+- Add a second argument to `.deposit`
+- Return both values in an array, within `.balance`